 LIGO Laboratory.
-Scope documents and an MOU^8 detail the responsibilities of Columbia and LIGO with respect to the laser systems.
+Scope documents and an MOU detail the responsibilities of Columbia and LIGO with respect to the laser systems.

-The DAQ subsystem starts production early in FY09, with the equipment and software for the first interferometer complete by early in FY11.
-The remaining interferometers complete in second and third quarters of FY11.
+The DAQ subsystem starts production in FY09, with the equipment and software for the first interferometer complete by mid-FY11.
+The remaining interferometers complete in late FY11.